 On Wednesday, Church Militant spoke to an inside source at St. Patrick's College, Ireland's national seminary in Maynooth.
 The seminary, founded in 1795 and built to house 500 seminarians, has produced 11,000 priests.
 Once the largest seminary in the world, the now scandal-ridden seedbed of priests is but a shadow of its former greatness.

-With currently only 30 seminarians, half of them are gay.
+Currently only 30 seminarians attend and half of them are gay.
 "It doesn't take a scientist to figure out the femininity displayed by these 'men,'" said the source.

 These expulsions are occurring while two deacons from Maynooth, allegedly caught using the Grindr app, are being protected by Abp.
 Diarmuid Martin of Dublin.
 One is being housed by the bishop and has been seen leaving his residence.
 Martin refuses to answer any of the media's queries about them.